1 Week in Peru: The Best 7-8 Day Itinerary

 1. Lake Titicaca Day Tour

-Book the tour here:
+Book it here:

 How do I get to Puno from Cusco?